HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Verification
-Please verify DX connect is up and running.
-To verify in Local use [https://localhost:10202/hcl/dxconnect/processHandler/version](https://localhost:10202/hcl/dxconnect/processHandler/version) and if the environment is hosted, then access via [https://host-name/hcl/dxconnect/processHandler/version](https://host-name/hcl/dxconnect/processHandler/version) by replacing the host name in the url.
+When testing with a local deployment that does not include haproxy, access DXConnect by specifying the container port with a URL of the form [https://localhost:10202/hcl/dxconnect/processHandler/version](https://localhost:10202/hcl/dxconnect/processHandler/version).
+If the target environment includes haproxy, then access via [https://host-name/hcl/dxconnect/processHandler/version](https://host-name/hcl/dxconnect/processHandler/version) and replace the host-name part as appropriate.

-Once all services and pods are up and running, the MX Foundry can be accessed as below (Update host name and protocol accordingly):-
+Once all services and pods are up and running, the MX Foundry admin console can be accessed as below after updating host-name accordingly:-

 [https://host-name/mfconsole](https://host-name/mfconsole)